base2Services/shelvery-aws-backups/README.md

 ```

+## Delayed operations

+Sharing a backup with another AWS account, or copying backup to another region is considered
+delayed operation that should be executed in separate thread, or in case of running on AWS lambda context,
+in another Lambda function invocation.
+This makes shelvery execution non-linear, in order to allow fanning out
+share/copy operations on larger number of backups.

+If you want ot enforce linear execution (only possible when running as CLI), set environment variable `SHELVERY_MONO_THREAD=1`.
+This will ensure all shares / copies are done in single thread, and can prolong backup creation execution, as backup must be
+in *available* state prior it can be shared or copied.

 ## AWS Credentials configuration

 Shelvery uses boto3 as client library to communicate with Amazon Web Services.
 Use any environment variables that